BruceEckel/AtomicKotlin-hugo/content/sample/index.md

 free sample, so you can become comfortable with the material and ensure it's a good fit before buying.

+Most of the atoms marked "(In Progress)" contain significant content; however they have not been completed.

-Purchasers of the early-access edition receive updates as they become available.
+If you purchase the early-access edition you will receive updates as they become available.

 ##  Section I: Programming Basics
 -   ***Introduction***